chisui/dakka/thesis/main.md

 I will show that leveraging Haskell's advantages can be used to create an Akka like Actor framework that enables the user to express many constraints inside the type system itself that have to be done through documentation in Akka.
 The implementation of the Actor framework and important design decisions will be discussed in detail.
-I will also show that exessive usage of the type system has some downsides that mostly relate to the maturity of Haskell's dependent typing features.
+I will also show that excessive usage of the type system has some downsides that mostly relate to the maturity of Haskell's dependent typing features.

 ## Motivation

 Parallel programming is very important in the current tech environment and will become even more so.
 Single processor cores are not getting significantly faster, instead more cores are added to a single processor.
-As a result efficiently utilizing contemporary processors requires workloads to be processed in prallel.
+As a result efficiently utilizing contemporary processors requires workloads to be processed in parallel.
-When dealing with parallelism the typesystem normally is not helpful in preventing bugs.
+When dealing with parallelism the type system normally is not helpful in preventing bugs.

-Destributed systems systems are also becoming more and more important with the advent of the Internet of Things (IoT).
+Distributed systems systems are also becoming more and more important with the advent of the Internet of Things (IoT).
 For IoT devices, it becomes even more important that software is bug free.
 Depending on the kind of deployment it may be hard to debug a device.
 Rolling out patches is also a hard task that would be nice to avoid if possible.